griffithlab/pVACtools/docs/index.rst

   for more information.
 - The filtered.condensed.tsv report has been removed and replaced with the all_epitopes.aggregated.tsv report.
-We believe that this new report will provide a more comprehensive and easier to understand summary of your results.
+We believe that this new report will provide a more useful summary of your results.
 Please see the Output Files sections of each tool for more information on this new report.